Tursi: Religious architecture

 It is located in the center of the city, in Piazza Maria Santissima di Anglona.
-Dedicated to the worship of the Virgin of the Annunciation, it was erected in the 15th century by expanding a pre-existing church that still constitutes the sacristy.
+Dedicated to the Virgin of the Annunciation, it was erected in the 15th century by expanding a pre-existing church that still constitutes the sacristy.
 On August 8, 1545, by papal bull, the church was granted the title of cathedral.
 The building is made of load-bearing masonry in the shape of a Latin cross with three naves divided by columns with round arches.
 In 1718 the bell tower was rebuilt by order of Bishop Domenico Sabbatino.
 In 1988 the cathedral suffered a fire, attributed to an electrical short circuit, which destroyed the roof, sacristy and severely damaged the furnishings and paintings.
 It would take 12 years to rebuild and recover the works that were damaged in the fire.
 In the jubilee year of 2000, the consecration was reopened for worship.

 Sanctuary of Santa Maria Santissima Regina di Anglona.